bigdata-whu/resources/README.md

 innovative, and actionable learning experience:

 * Data-driven decision-making essentials from conceptual frameworks and tools to design thinking, Agile, and data visualization
-* Experiential, team-based data simulation projects, working with a Stanford data scientist to put learning into action
+* Experiential, team-based data simulation projects, put learning into action
-* Practical applications of data analytics like marketing, business models, or HR to help you see connections to your own organization
+* Practical applications of data analytics like marketing, business models, or HR to see connections to the organization
-* Insights and implications into the latest developments and future of big data from machine learning to artificial intelligence
+* Insights and implications into the latest achievement and future developments of big data from machine learning to artificial intelligence
 * Understanding of the risks, limitations, and ethics of using big data

 #### Instructor: